pry/pry-doc/README.md

 Installation
 ------------

-All you need is to install the gem.
-The `pry-doc` plugin will be detected and used automatically.
+Install the gem using the below command.

     gem install pry-doc

+To use `pry-doc`, you will need to manually require the gem inside `pry`.

+    require 'pry-doc'

+If you want `pry` to automatically load `pry-doc` upon starting `pry`, you will need to add the command `require pry-doc` to your `prysrc`.
+You can read more about it [here][pry-overview].

 Synopsis
 --------